root-project/jsroot/docs/JSROOT.md

 - status - configure status line 'no' (default), 'off' (completely disable), 'size'
 - inject - name of extra JavaScript to load, see several examples in demo/ subdir
 - optimize - drawing optimization 0:off, 1:only large histograms (default), 2:always
-- paltte - id of default color palette, 51..121 - new ROOT6 palette  (default 57)
+- palette - id of default color palette, 51..121 - new ROOT6 palette  (default 57)
 - interactive - enable/disable interactive functions 0 - disable all, 1 - enable all
 - noselect - hide file-selection part in the browser (only when file name is specified)
 - mathjax - use MathJax for latex output